MSNFV/SRA-Statistical-Ranking-of-Algorithms/README.md

 If you use this code or method in your research, please cite:

-Najibeh Farzi-Veijouyeh, Mohammad-Reza Feizi-Derakhshi.
-Nuanced Algorithm Selection: A Comprehensive Comparative Study of Evolutionary, Swarm Intelligence, and Physics/Mathematics-Based Optimization Algorithms.
+Farzi-Veijouyeh, N., Feizi-Derakhshi, MR. A Comprehensive Comparative Study of Evolutionary, Swarm Intelligence, and Physics/Mathematics-Based Optimization Algorithms by the Novel SRA Algorithm.
+Arch Computat Methods Eng (2026). https://doi.org/10.1007/s11831-025-10472-9
-Archives of Computational Methods in Engineering, 2025.
-DOI: [To be assigned]

 📧 Contact